 I totally get it.
 Indeed, I’ve lived it and practiced it.
 Of the 4 start-ups I’ve been a part of, 2 as a co-founder and 2 as an executive — 3 out of 4 were acquired by a Logical Acquirer than was predicted at Day Zero or close enough.
 The fourth had an IPO, eventually.

-Because as the number of SaaS companies continues to grow and explode, and as SaaS changes and penetrates more and more market segments … it seems like there are more and more exciting SaaS companies without a natural acquirer.
+And as the number of SaaS companies continues to grow and explode, and as SaaS changes and penetrates more and more market segments … it seems like there are more and more exciting SaaS companies without a natural acquirer.
 At least that I can see, or believe.

 And if it’s IPO-or-bust … for many entrepreneurs at least, that’s pretty intimidating.

 So I guess the key higher-level questions are two:

 - If I’m thinking of starting a SaaS company that I really believe in, in a good market — but I see no logical acquirers — should I still do it?
 IPO again seems so far when you are at $0, especially if you don’t even have a Beta yet.

 - If I’m running a SaaS company that’s post-Traction, and it’s getting tough and I can’t see an IPO — should I still really go for it there are no logical acquirers?
 Maybe, check out a little?

 Personally, my answer to the first question when I was co-founding both my companies was No – I Wouldn’t Do It without a Logical Acquirer or Three.
 My answer to the second question was … I Just Don’t Know … I don’t know what I’d do if it turned out there were truly No Logical Acquirers once I was into it and didn’t feel an IPO was in the cards.
 I do know I would have felt boxed in.